codelinde/verbs/docs/state-first-development.md

 Events affect states in memory, so they are available before they are persisted to the DB.

-States allow you to complete your complex calculations and business logic away from you models, radically reducing database query overhead.
+States allow you to complete your complex calculations and business logic away from your models, radically reducing database query overhead.

 Here's a simple example of a nondescript game where players exchange money.
 The `PlayerTransaction` event fires: